Get deceased records information with a people search

 Find deceased records with a people search engine

-- When you’re trying to skip trace someone, the first thing you should do is determine whether that person is dead or alive.
+- When you’re trying to skip trace someone, you should first determine if that person is dead or alive.

-- If someone’s passed away, knowing right away will help you refocus your efforts and avoid wasting valuable time trying to track that person down.
+- If someone’s passed away, knowing right away will help you avoid wasting time trying to track that person down.

 - Getting immediate access to death certificates allows you to quickly determine if someone is deceased — rather than just hard to find.